 Please expand on why you are pursuing this program (250 words or less):

-Postgraduate program is not beneficial for everyone.
-Only people whose short-term and long-term goals needed postgraduate should pursue a master’s degree.
-I am one of those people who will be benefiting from this postgraduate for my future life.
-I am planning to learn technology management such as SQL, R studio, Machine Learning, and many other digital tools so that I can implement it to my family business, which is in the paper and pulp industry, and enhance the -business performance and growth.
-In addition, I believe I wouldn’t be able to learn all these technical skills from a job experience because they will not have the time to train me all those skills.
-Hence, I think it is better to take a master’s degree to get those skills.
-Furthermore, I decided to pursue this program in Columbia specifically because it has an excellent professors and capstone project which is highly praised by all of Columbia alumni.
+As someone with specific short- and long-term goals, I believe that I will greatly benefit from this postgraduate program.
+In the future, I plan to implement my newfound knowledge of technology management, such as SQL, R-studio, machine learning, and many other digital tools, to enhance the growth of my family’s business, a paper and pulp company.

-Therefore, I’m thrilled to work with Thomas CowanAshifi Gogo – Associate Director of the Center for Technology Management with a special focus on artificial intelligence and the leadership paths forward.
-Other than that, As the founder and CEO of Sproxil company, I am‘m lookinging forward to work with Thomas Cowan focusing on artificial intelligence a more efficient business operation with the help of Artificial Intelligence.
+Columbia University provides unrivaled resources, especially its outstanding faculty.
+I am thrilled to learn from Professor Thomas Cowan, the Associate Director of the Center for Technology Management, who specializes in artificial intelligence.
+I am looking forward to working with him to gain an understanding of an efficient business operation with the assistance of AI.

-The intensity of New York City pushed me out of my introverted comfort zone.
+The bustling city of New York will also push me out of my comfort zone.
 As I will be a graduate student at Columbia, networking is going to be one of my primary interests.
-I’m planning to create a note to trace and measure my achievement and success in networking.
-Moreover, I’m also dedicated to meet one or two persons outside of my classmates every day to form a long-lasting connection which will help me in getting an advice or recommendation in developing a digital transformation in order to boost the growth of my family business.
+Since everyone on the program comes from diverse backgrounds and has exciting life stories, I am excited to get to know my peers as well as meet one or two people outside of my cohorts every day to form a long-lasting connection.

-A Master of Science in Technology Management program at the University of Columbia will be the defining experience on which I will sharpen my knowledge about digital transformation from the capstone project and apply it as a solution to my family business utilizing cutting-edge technology.
-More than just abilities in innovation and digital strategy, I feel this degree will teach me how to thrive in a competitive corporate world.Thomas Cowanartificial intelligence Hi Kevin,
+A Master of Science in Technology Management program at the University of Columbia will be a defining experience through which I can sharpen my knowledge of digital transformation.
+By participating in this program, I will have hands-on learning from renowned professors and meet lifelong friends.

+Hi Kevin,

 I'm glad to see that you’ve included more facets of Columbia other than the ones you’ve mentioned.
 It is better for the admissions committee to see that you’ve researched the program thoroughly and included a variety of reasons why this is your top school.